Media & Entertainment

 • Journalistic Integrity & Sponsorship Identification

 Audiences rely on journalists for accurate and timely information on current events.
-Principles of journalism include accuracy, fairness, minimization of harm, independence, accountability, and transparency.
-Failure to adhere to these principles can affect the credibility of not only the journalist, but also of the company responsible for publishing or broadcasting these materials.
+Principles of journalism include accuracy, fairness, minimisation of harm, independence, accountability and transparency.
+Failure to adhere to these principles may affect not only the credibility of the journalist, but also the entity responsible for publishing or broadcasting these materials.
 As regulations around the disclosure of sponsorship and endorsement evolve, transparency is important for both journalism and entertainment content.

 • Intellectual Property Protection & Media Piracy

-Companies in this industry rely on their intellectual property (IP) to generate revenue.
-However, while IP protection is inherent to their business model, strong IP protections may sometimes conflict with the interests of society.
+Entities in this industry rely on intellectual property (IP) to generate revenue.
+However, although IP protection is inherent to their business model, strong IP protections may sometimes conflict with the interests of society.
 Proponents of IP protection assert its importance as a driver of innovation.
-Opponents argue that assigning ownership can stifle innovation and competition by enabling the creation of monopolies.
-Despite the industry’s best efforts, media piracy is rampant and companies devote significant resources to protecting and enforcing their IP rights.
-Media and entertainment companies therefore must balance protecting their intellectual property with ensuring access to media and allowing fair use.
+Opponents argue that assigning ownership may stifle innovation and competition by enabling the creation of monopolies.
+Despite the industry’s best efforts, media piracy is rampant, and entities devote significant resources to protecting and enforcing IP rights.
+Media and entertainment entities therefore must balance protecting their IP with ensuring access to media and allowing fair use.

 Select up to 4 industries